engrasa/Getting_Cleaning_Data/README.md

----
-title: "Getting and Cleaning Data Course Project"
+# "Getting and Cleaning Data Course Project"
-subtitle: "README.md"
+## "README.md"
----

 The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data for analysis.